 Answers from J. Taylor Hays, M.D.

-Thirdhand smoke is generally considered to be residual nicotine and other chemicals left on a variety of indoor surfaces by tobacco smoke.
-This residue is thought to react with common indoor pollutants to create a toxic mix.
-This toxic mix of thirdhand smoke contains cancer-causing substances, posing a potential health hazard to nonsmokers who are exposed to it, especially children.
+Thirdhand smoke is residual nicotine and other chemicals left on indoor surfaces by tobacco smoke.
+People are exposed to these chemicals by touching contaminated surfaces or breathing in the off-gassing from these surfaces.
+This residue is thought to react with common indoor pollutants to create a toxic mix including cancer causing compounds, posing a potential health hazard to nonsmokers — especially children.

-Thirdhand smoke residue builds up on surfaces over time and resists normal cleaning.
+Thirdhand smoke clings to clothes, furniture, drapes, walls, bedding, carpets, dust, vehicles and other surfaces long after smoking has stopped.
+The residue from thirdhand smoke builds up on surfaces over time.
+To remove the residue, hard surfaces, fabrics and upholstery need to be regularly cleaned or laundered.
 Thirdhand smoke can't be eliminated by airing out rooms, opening windows, using fans or air conditioners, or confining smoking to only certain areas of a home.
-In contrast, secondhand smoke is the smoke and other airborne products that come from being close to burning tobacco products, such as cigarettes.

 See more Expert Answers